BloomNeboh/Trevia/README.md

 ---

 ## ✨ What We Offer
-- 🗺️ Curated travel experiences
+- Curated travel experiences
-- 📸 Visual stories that inspire wanderlust
 - 🌿 Tips for sustainable & mindful travel
-- 🌍 A digital hub for adventure-seekers everywhere
+- 🌍 A digital hub for adventure seekers everywhere

 ---